Capital punishment in Florida: Sentencing

 Prior to 2014, the judge decided the sentence alone, and the jury gave only a non-binding advice.
 In March 2014, the Florida Legislature provided a 10-juror supermajority to issue a sentence of death.
 This was also challenged and in October 2014, the Florida Supreme Court struck down the law, finding that death sentences can only be handed down by a unanimous jury.
+The court later reversed this finding, allowing Governor Ron DeSantis in 2023 to sign Senate Bill 450 that eliminated the unanimous jury requirement.

 Appeals

 On June 14, 2013, Governor Rick Scott signed the Timely Justice Act of 2013.
 The law is designed to overhaul and speed up the process of capital punishment.
 It creates tighter time frames for a person sentenced to death to make appeals and post-conviction motions and imposes reporting requirements on case progress.

 Executions

 Death sentences are carried out via lethal injection.

 However, the sentence can be carried out by electrocution if the offender requests it.
 If lethal injection or electrocution is held unconstitutional, statutes authorize the use of "any constitutional method of execution" instead.

 The only execution chamber in Florida is located at Florida State Prison in Starke.
 When sentenced, male convicts who receive the death penalty are incarcerated at either Florida State Prison itself, or at Union Correctional Institution next door to Florida State Prison, while female convicts who are sentenced to death are incarcerated at Lowell Correctional Institution north of Ocala.
 Inmates are moved to the death row at Florida State Prison when their death warrant is signed.

 Florida used public hanging under a local jurisdiction, overseen and performed by the sheriffs of the counties where the crimes took place.
 However, in 1923, the Florida Legislature passed a law replacing hanging with the electric chair and stated that all future execution will be performed under state jurisdiction inside prisons.
 The electric chair became a subject of strong controversy in the 1990s after three executions received considerable media attention and were labeled as "botched" by opponents (Jesse Tafero in 1990, Pedro Medina in 1997, and Allen Lee Davis in 1999).
 While most states switched to the lethal injection, many politicians in Florida opposed giving up "Old Sparky", seeing it as a "deterrent".
 Finally, after the Davis execution, lethal injection was enabled as the default method.

+During Governor Rick Scott's tenure (2011–2019), Florida executed more inmates (28) than had been executed under any other governor in the state's history.